martinwrangenby/gearpage/README.md

 ```

 ### E2E
 The e2e test framework is based on [playwright](https://playwright.dev/).
 Playwright has support for running Chromium, Firefox and Webkit, but only Chromium is used for the e2e tests at this point.
 Test will by default run headless with a concurrenct of 4 threads.
-If run headful, the tests will run in series.
 By default, the tests will target `http://localhost:3000/`, to override this, specify the desired base url in env variable `REACT_APP_FRONTEND`
 The playwright version used is the determined by [browserstack's playwright version support](https://www.browserstack.com/docs/automate/playwright/playwright-browser-compatibility)